 On the provider’s side is a remote access server (RAS).
 It’s this RAS that your computer connects to when using a VPN.
 The RAS requires your computer to provide valid credentials, which it authenticates using any one of a number of authentication methods.
 That’s the VPN’s first layer of security – but it certainly isn’t the last.

 On the client side, your computer uses client software to establish and maintain your connection to the VPN.
-The client software sets up a tunnelled connection the RAS, as well as managing the encryption that secures your connection.
+The client software sets up a tunneled connection to the RAS, as well as managing the encryption that secures your connection.
 Let’s have a closer look at what these are.

-Tunnelling is a process by which data is sent privately over the Internet, via a VPN.
+Tunneling is a process by which data is sent privately over the internet, via a VPN.

-To understand tunnelling, we have to remember that all data transmitted over the Internet is split into small pieces called ‘packets.’
+To understand tunneling, we have to remember that all data transmitted over the internet is split into small pieces called “packets.”
 Every packet also carries additional information, including the protocol (such as HTTP, Telnet, Bittorrent and so on) it’s being used for and the sender’s IP address.

-On a VPN’s tunnelled connection, every data packet is placed inside another data packet before it is sent over the Internet.
+On a VPN’s tunneled connection, every data packet is placed inside another data packet before it is sent over the internet.
 The process is called encapsulation.

-It’s easy to imagine how useful encapsulation and tunnelling are in securing your data.
+It’s easy to imagine how useful encapsulation and tunneling are in securing your data.
 The outer packet provides a layer of security that keeps the contents safe from public view.